bottlerocket-os/bottlerocket/variants/README.md

 The [aws-ecs-1-nvidia](aws-ecs-1-nvidia/Cargo.toml) variant included the packages needed to run an [Amazon ECS](https://ecs.aws) container instance in AWS.
 It also included the required packages to configure containers to leverage NVIDIA GPUs.

+### aws-k8s-1.28: Kubernetes 1.28 node

+The aws-k8s-1.28 variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.28, 1.29, 1.30, and 1.31 clusters.

+### aws-k8s-1.28-nvidia: Kubernetes 1.28 NVIDIA node

+The aws-k8s-1.28-nvidia variant included the packages needed to run a Kubernetes node in AWS.
+It also included the required packages to configure containers to leverage NVIDIA GPUs.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.28, 1.29, 1.30, and 1.31 clusters.

+## vmware-k8s-1.28: VMware Kubernetes 1.28 node

+The vmware-k8s-1.28 variant included the packages needed to run a Kubernetes worker node as a VMware guest.
+It supported self-hosted clusters.

+This variant was compatible with Kubernetes 1.28, 1.29, 1.30, and 1.31 clusters.

 ## Development